 In his professional life, Fred found himself having to ‘break the ice’ with anyone he met in the workplace who knew about the tragedy.

-However, the small community of Midland Christian School was the comfort that the Styants’s were needing, with families reaching out to display God’s love to the grieving family on a daily basis.
+However, the small and burgeoning community of Midland Christian School was the comfort that the Styants’s were needing, with families reaching out to display God’s love to the grieving family on a daily basis.

 ‘People would drop around with meals, pray with us, just wrap their arms around the family.
 In many ways, it was the worst experience that a family can go through, but it was also an immense opportunity to see how God’s love can be demonstrated through this outpouring.
 That part of the experience was something that I wish every Christian family could see and feel, as part of a faith community.’

-Fred stepped off the Board at that time as the domestic needs were significant and SCEA seemed to have found its footing in the world of Christian education.
-The fledgling school was now growing past the 150-student mark and things seemed to be stable and consistent with new operational and financial staff coming on board to guide the future growth of the school.
+Fred stepped off the Board at that time as the domestic needs were significant.
+The new world of SCEA seemed to have found its footing under the leadership of the Campbell family, and the fledgling school was now growing past the 150-student mark.

-However, after a few more years in which the high school (now Swan Christian College) began and then migrated twice before settling in its present location on Great Northern Highway, Fred was called upon again to step onto the Board.
-His experience and knowledge, combined with his ability to manage people from all walks of life made him invaluable for any situation that would arise.
+However, after a few more years in which the high school (now Swan Christian College) opened in Colombo Street, Victoria Park and then migrated twice (Keswick Convention Centre and Hillston Detention Centre) before settling in its present location on Great Northern Highway, Fred was called upon again to step onto the Board.
+His experience and knowledge, combined with his ability to manage people from all walks of life, made him invaluable for any situation that would arise.

 While the focus of Fred’s contribution to the life of SCEA may seem to be dominated by governance issues, it was the gathering together of Christians, regardless of differences, that really lifted Fred’s soul during this time.

-Today, Fred can be found in the bedding department of one of the nation’s largest retailers and practising his handyman skills on the side.
+Today, Fred can be found in the bedding department of one of the nation’s largest retailers, practicing his handyman skills at home.
 His impact on SCEA in its early days is significant, but Fred remains as discreet and humble as ever.